reduce-algebra/reduce-algebra/web/README.md

 	|   \---SimplePie
 	|           PHP source code, all available from elsewhere
 	|
-	\---simplepie
+	+---simplepie
-	    \---cache
+	|   \---cache
-	            Files written by the web server (PHP)
+	|           Files written by the web server (PHP)
+	|
+	\---sitemap
+	        Cache file written by the web server (PHP)

 PHP libraries
 -------------

 I use the [SimplePie](http://simplepie.org/) PHP library to display RSS feeds.
 It is installed in the `php` directory (see above) on the REDUCE web server and is currently at version 1.5 (released on 17 April 2017).

 The directory `simplepie` contains the SimplePie cache directory.
-It seems that directories that need to be writable by the web server, such as this cache directory, must be outside the `htdocs` directory.
+It seems that directories that need to be writable by the web server, such as this cache directory, must be outside the `htdocs` directory and have the correct permissions explicitly set; see [Project Web Filesystem Permissions](https://sourceforge.net/p/forge/documentation/Project%20Web%20Filesystem%20Permissions/).

 Style and JavaScript files
 --------------------------